 Charles Curtis home in Topeka, Kansas

 Signature Bldg.
 New Kansas State Office Building named for Charles Curtis

 Resources and recommended books for reading.

-Updated January 22, 2013 All Web Site content © copyrighted WorldWide1998-2013 The information on this web site has been obtained from a variety of sources, including information from persons who did not identify their sources.
+Would you like to help keep this web site about Charles Curtis and his family and his politics on-line?
+Help to fund the on-going research on Vice-President Charles Curtis for a very much needed biography/book about the man with his family as well as his politics so future generations will have access to this information?
+Then please donate GOALS Updated January 03, 2014 All Web Site content © copyrighted WorldWide1998-2014 The information on this web site has been obtained from a variety of sources, including information from persons who did not identify their sources.
 Even where the original source is cited, transcription errors are common.
 All information should always be independently verified by the researcher, from primary source materials where possible.

 Please feel free to suggest any changes, additions, or corrections, please include sources for change.